Águeda Marqués

-Águeda Marqués Muñoz (born March 19, 1999) is a Spanish track and field athlete who competes primarily over 1500m on the track, but also competes as a cross-country runner.
+Águeda Marqués Muñoz (born Águeda Muñoz Marqués; 19 March 1999) is a Spanish track and field athlete who competes primarily over 1500m on the track, but also competes as a cross-country runner.

 Early life

 From Segovia, Castile and León, Marqués was a promising youngster, winning the silver medal in the 1000 metres for her age group at the Spanish championships in 2014.
 In February 2020 she was bronze medalist in the Spanish under-23 indoors championships over 3000m.
-She became the under-23 champion of Spain over 800 metres on September 30, 2020.
+She became the under-23 champion of Spain over 800 metres on 30 September 2020.